So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 - Matthew’s first citation best illustrates the far-reaching (if not heretical) consequences of this over-reach – and the resulting insult to those steeped in the traditions of Judaism.
 This is because the virgin described by Isaiah is not necessarily a virgin, but simply an unmarried young woman.

-- Not surprisingly, there is some dispute as to who or what the “young woman” of Isaiah 7:14 is referring.
+- Not surprisingly, there is some dispute as to whom or what the “young woman” of Isaiah 7:14 is referring.
 Some commentators suggest that this refers to the mother of the second son of King Ahaz of Judah, some to a young woman to whom Isaiah was betrothed and who would become Isaiah’s second wife.
-Yet others suggest that the woman is intended to be a foreshadowing of the virgin Mary – even though the situation at hand with Isaiah has nothing to with a woman who has yet to experience intercourse.
-In any event, this prophecy comes in the context of the prophet Isaiah delivering a message to King Ahaz about his future in the midst of enemies from Israel and Aram.
+Yet others suggest that the woman is intended to be a foreshadowing of the virgin Mary – even though the situation at hand with Isaiah has nothing to with a future woman who has yet to experience intercourse.
+In any event, this original prophecy comes in the context of the prophet Isaiah delivering a message to King Ahaz about his future in the midst of enemies from Israel and Aram.